Archive for the ‘Info for Home Buyers’ Category

 1. Read every page of every document.

 It sounds like such a trite statement but really this is where many borrowers make their biggest mistake.
 “Most borrowers feel pressured to quickly sign loan documents, trusting that the content of the loan documents is correct.
 Also, trusting that the real estate loan professional has completed the loan paperwork in such a manner that the borrowers have agreed to.
-But there’s no reason to feel pressured for one of the biggest purchases of the borrower’s life,” says Kurniadi of The JK Lawfirm, APC.
+But there’s no reason to feel pressured for one of the biggest purchases of the borrower’s life,” says this Domestic Battery Kansas Lawyer.

 He suggests taking your time to completely review each page, even taking notes on portions of the document that you have questions or concerns.
 Also, check things that might seem obvious.
 One borrower signed loan documents only to find that the street address was incorrectly printed on every single page of the loan documents — getting them changed became a tedious process and required the resigning of all the loan documents.